 Below you'll find an overview of just some of our current research themes and activities we are proud to be part of here at the Centre for Translation and Intercultural Studies.

-Prospective doctoral students interested in other areas of translation and interpreting studies are encouraged to get in touch with us to discuss ideas and proposals.
+Prospective doctoral students interested in these and other areas of translation and interpreting studies are encouraged to get in touch with our PGR Director, Dr Maeve Olohan, in the first instance to discuss ideas and proposals.

 CTIS researchers use electronic corpora as a resource for studying various features of translation.